moj-analytical-services/rmarkdown_training/README.md

 When you knit, this will save those two values under those names.

-19. Now type the sentence you want to include your numbers in.
+15. Now type the sentence you want to include your numbers in.
 To add some r code, write it within backward apostrophes \`.
 Your sentence could be *The minimum number of crimes was \`r mincrimes\` and the maximum was \`r maxcrimes\`.*
-20. Click Knit - you’ll see your new sentence containing the numbers.
+16. Click Knit - you’ll see your new sentence containing the numbers.

 We’re more interested in finding out what the latest value is.
 We’ll use a package called dplyr to get a function called last(), which gets the last value in a table.
+Packages are bits of code (functions) written by somebody else and bundled up.
+We could write it all from scratch ourselves, but someone has already done the work for us, so let's use it!

-21. Create a new code chunk, remember *echo=FALSE*.
+17. Create a new code chunk, remember *echo=FALSE*.
 In your setup chunk at the top, type *library(dplyr)*.
-22. Arrange crime data by year: *crimedata <- arrange(crimedata, year)*
+18. Arrange crime data by year: *crimedata <- arrange(crimedata, year)*
-23. Get the latest year and the latest value:
+19. Get the latest year and the latest value:

 *latestyear <- last(crimedata$year)*

 *latestcrimes <- last(crimedata$crimes)*

-24. Add a sentence for your new numbers, e.g. *In the latest year (\`r latestyear\`) there were \`r latestcrimes\` crimes.*
+20. Add a sentence for your new numbers, e.g. *In the latest year (\`r latestyear\`) there were \`r latestcrimes\` crimes.*
-25. Knit agaoutput:*
-  *word_document:*
-    *reference_docx: mystyles.docx*in - you’ll see your new sentence at the end!
+21. Knit again - you’ll see your new sentence at the end!

 The document you have doesn’t quite look like our bulletins do.
 Rather than do all your formatting in Word, you can create a styles template document in a few minutes, that your RMarkdown will use for formatting.
 I’ve already created one which fits the JSAS style template, saved in this repo, called mystyles.docx.

-26. In your YAML header, amend slightly so it says:
+22. In your YAML header, amend slightly so it says:
 *output:*
   *word_document:*
     *reference_docx: mystyles.docx*
-27. Click ‘Knit’.
+23. Click ‘Knit’.
 You should now have a document with the right fonts, and a header which looks more like the JSAS bulletins.

 The last thing we’ll look at is what you’d do if you had new data, for example if an error got fixed, or if you’re producing the next quarter’s bulletin. "crime2.csv" has an extra row/year of data.

-28. Change the data source in your setup chunk to “crime2.csv”.
+24. Change the data source in your setup chunk to “crime2.csv”.
-29. Click Knit.
+25. Click Knit.
 You’ll see the values have been updated!

 A useful cheatsheet:
 https://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf

+## Summary
+- Seen some of the benefits of RMarkdown: embed numbers directly in to text, reduce chance of error, reduce repetitive tasks.
+- Open source - free and can use other peoples packages .
+- Packages: we can/are developing one within JSAS (Phil and the coding standards group) so we can reduce duplication e.g. functions to create formatted charts.
+- Hopefully got a taste for what these tools are and how your team will be using them .
+- Packages: we can/are developing one within JSAS (Phil and the coding standards group) so we can reduce duplication e.g. functions to create formatted charts.
+- Git session in a few weeks where you'll see how to use the version control software from within the RStudio interface (not possible with SAS) .
+- Questions